 Our businesses are fully aware of their responsibilities to the environment.
 In addition to mandatory compliance programmes, many of our businesses have undertaken a number of voluntary initiatives, which demonstrate the importance that is given to environmental matters.

-During 2017, we continued our environmental awareness campaign, using the ‘Sztokus’ mascot.
-The aim of the campaign was to raise the eco-awareness of Stock Polska personnel and employees of external partners and to reduce our environmental impact as a business.
+In the 9 months to 30 September 2018, we continued our environmental awareness campaign, using the ‘Sztokus’ mascot.
+The campaign's purpose was to raise eco-awareness of both Stock Polska personnel and employees of the Company’s contractors, and to reduce our environmental impact as a business.

-As in prior years, we have applied the latest available DEFRA UK location based conversion factors (2017) to calculate the current year emissions.
-All data capture procedures, conversion and reporting have undergone independent limited assurance by ERM Certification and Verification Services.
+As in prior years, we have applied the latest available DEFRA UK location based conversion factors (2018) to calculate the current year emissions.
+All data capture procedures, conversion and reporting have undergone independent limited assurance by ERM Certification and Verification Services (CVS).

 The Group complies with all current regulations on emissions including greenhouse gas emissions, where such regulation exists in our markets.
 We have reviewed the impact on the business from the EU Energy Efficiency Directive (2012/27/EU), and are conducting audits in line with these requirements.